See Emily Play: Writing

 "See Emily Play" is also known as "Games for May", named after a free concert on 12 May 1967 at the Queen Elizabeth Hall on London's South Bank, in which Pink Floyd performed.
 It was the first show where the group set up a quadraphonic PA system, which would be a regular feature of future gigs.

-The song was reportedly about a girl named Emily, who Barrett claimed to have seen while sleeping in the woods after taking a psychedelic drug.
-According to A Saucerful of Secrets: The Pink Floyd Odyssey, by Nicholas Schaffner, Emily is the Honourable Emily Young, daughter of Wayland Young, 2nd Baron Kennet and nicknamed "the psychedelic schoolgirl" at the UFO Club.
+The song was reportedly about a girl named Emily, whom Barrett claimed to have seen while sleeping in the woods after taking a psychedelic drug.
+According to A Saucerful of Secrets: The Pink Floyd Odyssey, by Nicholas Schaffner, Emily is the Honourable Emily Young, daughter of Wayland Young, 2nd Baron Kennet, and nicknamed "the psychedelic schoolgirl" at the UFO Club.
 Barrett's then-girlfriend, Libby Gausden, disputes this theory – she said that she and Syd had discussed marriage, and that "Emily" was going to be the name of their first child.
 Bassist Roger Waters later said the woods mentioned in the song were based next to the Gog Magog Hills near Cambridge.

 It has been suggested by some that the slide guitar effect was produced by Barrett using a Zippo lighter, but elsewhere that he used a plastic ruler.

 The train depicted on the single's sleeve was drawn by Barrett.

 Recording

 Producer Norman Smith attempted to duplicate the sound of their first single, "Arnold Layne", which was produced by Joe Boyd, by returning to Sound Techniques studios in London on 18 May 1967 because he was not able to get the same sound at the more advanced Abbey Road Studios.

 The exact recording details are unclear because of a lack of paperwork in the EMI archive.
 Engineer Jeff Jarrett recalls that it was recorded in a much longer form, which was then edited down for the single release.
 The recording involved backward tapes and much use of echo and reverb; the first piano bridge between the first chorus and second verse was recorded at a slow pace then sped up for the final master.
 The four-track master tape was wiped or misplaced.
-It no longer exists and has never been mixed into true stereo; it was reprocessed for Duophonic stereo on the 1971 Relics compilation album.
+It no longer exists and has never been mixed into true stereo, but some have created stereo remixes which are available to stream on YouTube.
+It was reprocessed for Duophonic stereo on the 1971 Relics compilation album.

 Barrett, reputedly, was not happy with the final studio cut, and protested against its release, which Norman Smith speculated was based on his fear of commercialism.
 During sessions for the song David Gilmour visited the studio, on Barrett's invitation, and was shocked by the perceived changes in Barrett's personality when he did not appear to recognise him.
 For many years Gilmour would recall this, saying, "I'll go on record as saying, that was when he changed".